|Library Account||Borrowing & Returning|

 How do I search for journal articles?

 Search for journal articles through the library's databases or Novanet.
-(Note: Novanet carries articles from some, but not all databases.)
-To search the databases, go to the A-Z List of Databases.
+To search for articles through the databases, go to the A-Z List of Databases.
 Sort by subject to see a list of databases recommended by subject:

 Choose the database you want and search films within its search interface.
 If you are off campus, you will need to log in with your Mount A ID (the same ID you use for Connect).